skilldrick/easyforth/README.md

-# easyforth
+# Easy Forth

-Along the lines of [easy6502](http://skilldrick.github.io/easy6502/), this will be a small ebook for learning Forth.
-First off I need to write the interpreter (and learn the language).
+Along the lines of [Easy 6502](http://skilldrick.github.io/easy6502/), Easy Forth is a small ebook for learning the Forth language.
+It includes a JavaScript Forth interpreter inline, making it easy to try writing small Forth programs.